 - The Miseducation of Cameron Post by Emily M. Danforth (2013)

 The buzz around Cameron Post revived a little after the film adaptation’s premiere at the Sundance Film Festival in 2018, starring Chloë Grace Moretz.

 In an unusual decision, I watched the film first and enjoyed it, though many of my fellow lesbians disliked the movie.
 And after reading the book, I realized why.

 While the film focuses almost exclusively on Cameron’s time at a conversion therapy camp, the lesbian novel instead encompasses her entire childhood and adolescence.
 While coming to terms with being a lesbian lays the groundwork for the book’s conflict, Cameron’s struggles and personality are much more well-rounded on the page.

-Set in the rural and west US, Cameron grows up after her parents pass away, a tragedy she internally attributes to her queerness.
-She has some heartbreaking moments with young relationships, confronting the reality of her identity and her parent’s passing, and the simple pain of growing up.
+Set in the rural and western US, Cameron grows up after her parents pass away, a tragedy she internally attributes to her queerness.
+She has some heartbreaking moments with young relationships, confronting the reality of her identity and her parent’s passing and the simple pain of growing up.

 As a person who grew up in rural America, this lesbian book holds a special spot on my bookshelf.

 Make sure to watch these lesbian short films!
 No matter if you want to laugh, cry, need some romance, or want to watch lesbians making out; we could all use some lesbian short films to fulfill our needs.

 - The Falling in Love Montage by Ciara Smyth (2020)

 This adorable lesbian young adult novel was a highly-anticipated read and quickly became a staple favorite among lesbian and queer women readers.